MrOlivierdA/Markdown-Challenge/README.md

 # Olivier markdown challenge

-_Today is the first day of the rest of your life_
+_Today is the FIRST day of the rest of your life_

 ![logo](OLi.jpg)